threema-ch/app-remote-protocol/README.md

 # Threema App Remote Protocol (ARP)

-This documentation contains the specification of the data exchange protocol used between the Threema apps and a client (e.g. Threema Web).
+This documentation contains the specification of the data exchange protocol used between the Threema apps and a remote client (e.g. Threema Web).

 ## Generating HTML Docs